Summer College for High School Students

-Each student is assigned to their own room in consideration for public health, though most will share a bathroom with one other student unless they wish to pay the cost of a single room.
-Students housed in the RC South enjoy playing ping pong and board games in its recreational spaces and games of football, soccer, and frisbee in the large adjoining green space.
+Students will be assigned to share a room with one other student unless they wish to pay the cost of a single room.
+Students housed in the RC South enjoy playing ping pong and board games in its recreational spaces as well as games of football, soccer, and frisbee in the large adjoining green space.
 On evenings when there is live music in the Grove or on the Square, students may stroll up to take in the show or savor ice-cold snacks purchased from a local vendor.

 All Summer College students belong to smaller communities of fellow students, allowing them opportunities to get to know one another on a more individual basis.

 Meal plans are provided to all Summer College students.
 Additional meals are catered on a weekly basis in conjunction with our co-curricular events, and many students also choose to eat out on the weekends.

 Students enjoy the freedom of the campus during the day but are required to return to the RC South for different co-curricular events and activities and must be in the residential building by 10 pm each evening.
 Students may not leave campus without supervision provided by the program.

 The student recreational center, student health center, and other campus services are available to students while they are enrolled in Summer College programs.

 Each session, students participate in planned Saturday and Sunday activities.
 Although most of these activities and trips are included in the cost of the program, students are still required to sign up at least one week prior to the beginning of the event.

-This weekend is all about exploring town, taking a tour of historic Oxford on the popular Double-Decker bus, shopping on the Square, and bowling at Oxford’s Premier Lanes will be included.
-Bus ride and bowling entrance is included in the cost of the program.
+This weekend is all about exploring town, taking a tour of historic Oxford on the popular Double-Decker bus, shopping on the Square, and visiting Rowan Oak.
+The bus ride is included in the cost of the program.